 Put simply, machine learning is about understanding data and statistics.
 It’s a technical process where computer algorithms find patterns in data, then predict probable outcomes – like when your email determines whether a particular message is spam or not depending on words in the subject line, links included in the message, or patterns identified in a list of recipients.
 This is a perfect example of how machine learning can be applied in marketing to optimize for successful campaigns.

 And while solving issues in record time and delivering successful email campaigns is great, this is just the beginning.
-Here’s what else to expect in 2018:
+Here’s what else to expect:

 E-Commerce Reaches New Heights

 You’ve been shopping for a new pair sunglasses on Amazon, then before you know it, your Facebook feed is filled with multiple eyewear ads and related trends for Summer: this is machine learning.
 In-fact, this example of analyzing data based on a user’s purchase history or online shopping behavior is the future for e-commerce.

 Retail companies are also tracking what ads or images you’re most likely to stop scrolling on, in order to target you with specific content.
 For example, if you always click on ads that contain happy women and some text, then a machine will log this as preferred content so that you are only targeted with ads that fit this description.

 Machines can also track what time of day you are most active on Facebook, Instagram, Twitter and/or Pinterest, in order to present these ads to you at an optimal buying time.

 Then when it’s time to purchase, machine learning is applied to reduce the risk of credit fraud in small businesses.
 How?
 Machines learn from historical datasets that contain fraudulent transactions and can identify patterns that represent a typical fraudulent transaction – similar to the way spam emails are detected and deterred.
 Machine learning will start to affect other parts of your business funnel as well, just take a look at the rise of Chatbots.